 |MATH 3250||College Mathematics III:Geometry and Data Analysis||3|

-Please see the course catalog (PDF) beginning on page 97, for important information regarding prerequisites and requirements for licensure education majors.
+Please see the course catalog for important information regarding prerequisites and requirements for licensure education majors.

 The Curry Early Childhood Center is an integral part of the Curry College Community.
 The Center provides a warm and nurturing educational experience for infants, toddlers, and preschool children, and also offers Curry College students an opportunity for authentic and integrative learning experiences.